Presbyterians find ways to ‘pass the peace’

 Folding the cranes “was a calming activity that I could do inside since it was too icy to play outside,” Nina said.

 As Nina found peace in making the cranes, she also thought about the significance of the peace candle that was lit on the church’s Advent wreath.
 It was then that she decided the money raised from selling the cranes would help those seeking to bring peace into the world.

-“It was especially meaningful that she thought of this action during a time when her community was recovering from a significant earthquake,” said Nina’s father, Ryan Geist.
+“It was especially meaningful that she thought of this action during a time when her community was recovering from a significant earthquake,” said Nina’s father, Marcus Geist.
 “As we were praying for the community of Anchorage, she was making cranes to sell them for the mission work in Berlin.
 It’s an example of the connection with communities across the globe and the importance of sharing stories of faith and action with one another.”

 Finding peace amid discourse